 - Accept and understand the seriousness of your responsibility, and the privilege of representing your school and the community. - Live up to the standards of sportsmanship established by the school administration and the coaching staff. - Learn the rules of the game thoroughly and discuss them with others.
-This will assist everyone in the achievement of a better understanding and appreciation of the game. - Treat opponents as you would like to be treated.....with respect. - Respect the integrity and judgment of game officials.
-Treating them with respect, even if you disagree with their judgment, will serve to create a positive impression of you and your team.
+This will assist everyone in the achievement of a better understanding and appreciation of the game. - Treat opponents with respect. - Respect the integrity and judgment of game officials.